ecmpfrr/resisting-bmv2/README.md

 The RESISTING is a new FRR-ECMP mechanism for P4 programmable switches, this repository contains the P4  implementation for behavioral model version 2 (BMv2) and running scripts.

 ### Quick Start:
-* Compile the P4 RESISITING for bmv2 using the `p4c` compiler
+* Compile the P4 RESISITING for bmv2 using the `p4c` compiler.
-* Execute the RESISTING program using the mininet with simple_switch software switch
+* Execute the RESISTING program using the mininet with simple_switch software switch.
-* Add entry rules to tables and registers to control communication into the switches
+* Add entry rules to tables and registers to control communication into the switches.
-* For test the fast reroute mechanism from links, send traffic and apply link failures in the environment
+* For test the fast reroute mechanism from links, send traffic and apply link failures in the environment.

 ### Network Topology
 <img src="top-spine-leaf.jpg" alt="Topologia Spine-Leaf"  width="550" height="400"/>